COMMODITIES-Gas and aluminium hit fresh records; oil, wheat soar on supply turmoil

 By Eric Onstad, Naveen Thukral and Gavin Maguire

-LONDON/SINGAPORE, March 3 (Reuters) - Commodity prices surged still higher on Thursday as Russia's invasion of Ukraine disrupted global raw material flows, sending gas, coal and aluminium to record peaks while crude oil and wheat scaled multi-year highs.
+LONDON/SINGAPORE, March 3 (Reuters) - Commodity prices raced still higher on Thursday as Russia's invasion of Ukraine entered a second week, disrupting global raw material flows and boosting natural gas, coal and aluminium to record peaks, while crude oil and wheat scaled multi-year highs.

 Russia's stature as a top supplier in oil, gas, metals and grain has meant that harsh sanctions applied to Russian entities following Moscow's invasion of Ukraine has derailed critical resource supply chains.